mjason98/hsdemo/README.md

 # Xochi

-This is a social media like app, for food recipes.
+This app mirrors the format of social media platforms but centers around sharing and discovering food recipes.

 ## Requirements